Xojo: Editions of IDE

 The Xojo IDE is free to use for learning and development.
 Compiling or deploying applications with Xojo requires a license.
-Multiple license levels are available for purchase, enabling Desktop, Web and iOS.
-Xojo Pi for building applications for Raspberry Pi is free.
+Multiple license levels are available for purchase, enabling Desktop, Web, iOS and Android.
+Building applications for Linux Desktop and Console, including for Raspberry Pi, is free.

-Licenses can be purchased a la carte, in any combination required and include 1 year of access to new releases.
-Xojo Pro, a bundle offered by Xojo, includes the ability to compile for Desktop, iOS, Web and Console, along with technical support, access to consulting leads, and a license that will work on three machines.
+Licenses can be purchased a la carte, in any combination required, and include 1 year of access to new releases.
+Xojo Pro, a bundle offered by Xojo, includes the ability to compile for Desktop, iOS, Android, Web and Console, along with technical support, access to consulting leads, and a license that will work on three machines.
 Xojo also has a Pro Plus license that includes everything in Xojo Pro, plus additional support benefits and can be installed on up to six devices (for a single user).

 The default database used with Xojo is SQLite.

 Unlike most programming environments, project source code is not stored in plain text files by default, but in a proprietary, single-file format.
 However, source code can be saved to a plain-text format for use with version control systems and can be exported to XML format as well.

 Xojo Cloud

-On March 11, 2014 Xojo launched Xojo Cloud, their cloud hosting service for Xojo web applications.
+On March 11, 2014, Xojo launched Xojo Cloud, their cloud hosting service for Xojo web applications.